-Fig.9 shows the first part of the FTL travel.
-O is the 'resting' observer who stays on Earth the whole time.
+Part 1: moving away from Earth Fig. 1.9 shows the first part of the FTL travel.
+O is the "resting" observer who stays on Earth the whole time.
 Earth is subsequently regarded as an approximated inertial frame.
-Strictly speaking, O would have to float in Earth's orbit, according to the definition in General Relativity.
-Once again, however, it is important to say that the following considerations don't need General Relativity at all.
+Strictly speaking, O would have to float in Earth's orbit, according to the definition in general relativity.
+Once again, however, it is important to say that the following considerations don't need general relativity at all.
 I only refer to O as staying in an inertial frame so as to exclude any GR influence.

-Figure 9: Illustration of the Twin Paradox, Moving Away from Earth
+Fig. 1.9 Illustration of the twin paradox, moving away from Earth

-The moving observer $O^$ is supposed to travel at a speed of 0.6c relative to Earth and O. When $O^$ passes by $O(x = x^ = 0)$ , they both set their clocks to zero $(t = t^ = 0)$ .
-So the origin of their space-time diagrams is the same, and the time dilation will become apparent in the different times $t^$ and t for simultaneous events.
-As outlined above, $t^$ is sloped, as is $x^$ (see also Fig.3).
-The measurement of time dilation works as outlined in Fig.4.
+The moving observer O is supposed to travel at a speed of 0.6c relative to Earth and O. When O passes by O (x=x=0), they both set their clocks to zero (t=t=0).
+So the origin of their space-time diagrams is the same, and the time dilation will become apparent in the different times t and t for simultaneous events.
+As outlined above, t is sloped, as is x (see also Fig. 1.3).
+The measurement of time dilation works as outlined in Fig. 1.4.
 O's lines of simultaneity are parallel to his x-axis and perpendicular to his t-axis.
-He will see that 5 years on his t-axis correspond with only 4 years on the $t^$ -axis (red arrow), because the latter is stretched according to Eq.7.
-Therefore $O^$ 's clock is ticking slower from O's point-of-view.
-The other way round, $O^$ draws lines of simultaneity parallel to his sloped $x^$ -axis and he reckons that O's clock is running slower, 4 years on his $t^$ -axis compared to 3.2 years on the t-axis (green arrow).
-It is easy to see that the mutual dilation is the same, since $\frac{5}{4}$ equals $\frac{4}{3.2}$ .
+He will see that 5 years on his t-axis correspond with only 4 years on the t-axis (red arrow), because the latter is stretched according to Eq.
+1.7.
+Therefore O's clock is ticking slower from O's point-of-view.
+The other way round, O draws lines of simultaneity parallel to his sloped x-axis and he reckons that O's clock is running slower, 4 years on his t-axis compared to 3.2 years on the t-axis (green arrow).
+It is easy to see that the mutual dilation is the same, since 5/4 equals 4/3.2.
 Who is correct?
-Answer: Both of them, since they are in differently; they wouldn't have to care whether their perception is 'correct' and the other one is actually aging slower - unless they wanted to meet again.
+Answer: Both of them, since they are in different frames of reference, and they stay in these frames.
+The two observers just see things differently; they wouldn't have to care whether their perception is "correct" and the other one is actually aging slower -- unless they wanted to meet again.